 It’s a competitive advantage if an organization is able to complete a project twice as fast while also maintaining the same level of quality.

-Another clinical benefit of DevOps in the enterprise that is frequently overlooked is corporate innovation.
+Another clinical benefit of DevOps for enterprise businesses that is frequently overlooked is corporate innovation.
 The key to harnessing software development innovation is DevOps.

-With enterprise DevOps, a faster deployment process, backed by automation, can save a lot of time with quicker, smaller deployments that occur more frequently.
+With DevOps for business, a faster deployment process, backed by automation, can save a lot of time with quicker, smaller deployments that occur more frequently.
 (Time that can be better spent solving other business issues or promoting innovation.)

 What do you suppose you should automate?
 Begin by focusing on the routine components of your releases.
 In most cases, parts of testing and authoring requirements can be automated.
 However, you need to understand why you’re automating and how much time you expect to save.
 Not every automation is worth the time and effort it takes to create.